magnars/expand-region.el/README.md

     (require 'expand-region)
     (global-set-key (kbd "C-=") 'er/expand-region)

-If you expand too far, you can contract the region by pressing `-` (minus key).
+If you expand too far, you can contract the region by pressing `-` (minus key), or by prefixing the shortcut you defined with a negative argument: `C-- C-=`.

 ## Video